-The Fantom series has been being developed for quite some time now.
 The FA-08 is a workstation that you will be able to use for the rest of your life.
 This has a key bed that feels like you’re playing a real piano.
-I own this Fantom FA 08 and I use it pretty much every day of my life.
+I own the FA 08 and pretty much play it every day.

 This keyboard only weighs 35 pounds, which is crazy because the Fantom G8 weighed 74 pounds and was a little more difficult to tour with because of the weight.
-If you are going to be touring, the Fantom FA-08 is the instrument for you.
+If you are going to be touring, the Fantom FA-08 is the is a perfect choice.

 They made this product line available in three different models.
 If the price for the FA-08 is a little too pricey or too big for what you’re looking for, the FA-07 and the FA-06 are alternative options and are the same product, just with different key beds and fewer keys.
 The Fantom FA-07 is 76 keys and the FA-06 is 61 keys.